Sato hyperfunctions via relative Dolbeault cohomology

 Hence $u|_N$ is independent of the choice of $t^{n-1,+}$.

-The independency of the choices of $t^{n-1,-}$ can be proved in the same way. \end{proof} The following theorem assures that our construction coincides with the original one in \cite{Skk}.
-Let $V$ be an open neighborhood of $N$ in $X$ and $\Omega$ an open subset in $X$.
+The independency of the choice of $t^{n-1,-}$ can be proved the same way. \end{proof} The following theorem assures that our construction coincides with the original one in \cite{Skk}.
+Let $V$ be an open neighborhood of $N$ in $X$ and $\Omega$ an open subset of $X$.
 Set